Thiago099/ghidra_scripts/readme.md

 ### GLOBAL Rename All Known Functions.py

 This script will rename all known functions that are in the definition database You will be asked if you want to delete existing symbols.
-It is highly suggested that you say no; however, if you do so, functions that you have already renamed will not be renamed
+It is highly suggested that you say no; however, however if you do so, functions that you have already renamed will not be renamed

 ![image](https://github.com/Thiago099/ghidra_scripts/assets/66787043/051cbb55-2bd3-4688-b358-faeb0489781e)